GSA/gsa-icam-card-builder/cards/ICAM_Card_Objects/01_Golden_PIV/README.md

 1. Be sure to use an the unzipped release directory structure.
 Don't do this in the source repository.

 2. Have Cygwin or Linux installed.
-Cygwin is prefered because *javaw* looks and feels nicer in a Windows environment.
+Cygwin is preferred because *javaw* looks and feels nicer in a Windows environment.
 You can certainly use RedHat, CentOS, or Ubuntu, but Java's Swing widgets just don't have the same clean look and feel.

-3. Have a PIV, TWIC, CAC or PIV-I card with your biometric stored in the Cardholder Fingeprints container.
+3. Have a PIV, TWIC, CAC or PIV-I card with your biometric stored in the Cardholder Fingerprints container.

 4. Have a tool such as the [NIST 85B Test Runner](https://csrc.nist.gov/CSRC/media/Projects/PIV/documents/install_SP800_73_4_tester_enc_CG.zip) installed and working.